• Blog

 Risks from a fly infestation:

 In warm conditions and with adequate food supplies, flies can multiply quickly.
-You can read about the signs that indicate you may have a fly infestation here.
+Learn how to spot the signs of potential fly infestation.
 They feed on faecal matter, rubbish, rotting materials and stored and processed foods.
 They will regularly move between the contaminated food sources and clean areas, carrying contaminated filth on their bodies and microorganisms internally.

 Flies can pick up contaminated materials on their bodies, feet and mouth parts.
 Some regurgitate digestive juices and defecate while feeding and resting, contaminating foods and surfaces with microorganisms that can cause disease or decay.
 Fruit flies can also carry spoilage microorganisms and diseases.